 We had to watch it 3 times!
 What fun…we’ll try the recipe on Sunday since Brad got a new waffle iron from one of the kids for Christmas.
 Beckie

 A new waffle iron – yaay!
-We have such nice memories of a delicious waffle breakfast at the Osborn’s : )
+We have such nice memories of a delicious waffle breakfast at your house : )

 Love the video can’t wait to try the waffles and sauce.
 My son just became vegan, so I am very excited to make these.
 Just wondering–I’m assuming you used Old Fashioned Oats, do you think I could also use the Quick Cooking Oats?
 Since you blend it all up….I was thinking maybe yes…..